-The table and bar chart illustrate the average weekly expenditure of international students in four countries, labelled A through D. The table outlines the
+The given table and bar chart illustrate the average weekly expenditure of international students in four countries, labelled A through D. The table outlines the

 overall